Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Though I can’t control market movement, I can take simple steps to increase your net worth.

-In my experience, it's fine debate the decision to focus on paying off debt, build regular savings, or invest for the long-term future.
-What's best for my family may change over time.
-But I take comfort in knowing that any of these actions can help grow net worth.
+In my experience, it’s fine to debate the decision to focus on paying off debt, build regular savings, or invest for the long-term future.
+What’s best for my family may change over time.
+But I take comfort in knowing that any of these actions can help grow my net worth.